canro91/canro91.github.io/_posts/2022-06-13-LinqMistakes.md

 When any of the three above methods don't find results, they return the default value of the collection type.

 For objects, the default value would be a `null` reference.
 And, do you know what happens when we access a property or method on a `null` reference?...
-Yes, It throws the fearsome `NullReferenceException`.
+Yes, It throws [the fearsome NullReferenceException]({% post_url 2023-02-20-WhatNullReferenceExceptionIs %}).
 Arrggg!

 We have this mistake in the following code sample.
 We forgot to check if the `worst` variable has a value.
 An `if (worst != null)` would solve the problem.